 Although herbs are powerful medicines in their own right, the food that you eat also has a huge impact on your health and wellbeing.
 Taking herbs without changing your diet is a little like a full bathtub with the taps running.
 The emergency situation won’t be resolved just by turning off the taps, you must also pull out the plug.
-Herbal medicine can work wonders but if you continue to eat a poor diet, then you’re going to achieve limited results.
+Herbal medicine can work wonders but if you continue to eat a poor diet, then you’re only ever going to achieve limited results.

 Diet plans are as varied and unique as the individual themselves.
 This is why it can seem so confusing when trying to work out which foods are right for you.
 My training as a naturopath means that I’ll work with you to create a holistic eating plan based around your constitutional type and personal wellness needs without you having to spend a ton of time and money trying to figure this out for yourself.
 All clients who work with me on a long-term health plan will be provided with a holistic nutritional eating plan to support their health goals.

 What can I expect from an herbal consultation?

-Your initial herbal consultation will last between one, and one and a half hours.
+Your initial herbal consultation will last approximately 90 minutes.
 During this time, I’ll take a detailed medical and holistic case history in which you’ll be asked a variety of questions about your lifestyle and current state of emotional and physical well-being.
 This helps me to build up a clear picture of your unique constitution.
 I may also take a look at your iris and tongue to better understand what factors might have led to your current health situation.
-You’ll then be prescribed your own customised herbal medicine to take home.
+Based on our discussions, you’ll then be prescribed your own customised herbal medicine.
 This will take the form of a tincture, tea, powder or capsules.
 You will, of course, be provided with information about how to take your medicine.
-If we’re working together on a health plan, I may also ask you to complete a food / sleep / mood diary or a symptom tracker which will help us to monitor your progress during our follow up sessions.
+I may also ask you to complete a food / sleep / mood diary or a symptom tracker which will help us to monitor your progress during any follow up sessions.

 How much does the service cost?